Multiscale Sub-grid Correction Method for Time-Harmonic High-Frequency Elastodynamics with Wavenumber Explicit Bounds: Introduction

-for some boundary $\Gamma=\partial \Omega$, $\Omega\subset \mathbb{R}^{d}, d=2,3.$ Although such a result {may seem} reasonable it is as yet unproven and must be assumed to obtain polynomial-in-$k$ bounds for the elastodynamics case.
-However, in the recent works of \cite{Esterhazy,melenk2010convergence,MelenkBIO}, a new technique is developed in the Helmholtz case without using the variational techniques and instead relying on boundary integral operators, estimates-in-$k$ of Green's functions, and Green's identity.
+However, in the recent works of \cite{Esterhazy,melenk2010convergence,MelenkBIO,Spence2014}, a new technique is developed in the Helmholtz case without using the variational techniques and instead relying on boundary integral operators, estimates-in-$k$ of Green's functions, and Green's identity.
 These techniques make minimal (Lipschitz domain) geometric assumptions on the domain, but must be used for radiation (Robin type) boundary conditions.
 It is this technique that we use in this work for the elastodynamics case with radiation boundary conditions.
-The main theoretical contribution of this work is the development of polynomial-in-$k$ bounds for elastodynamics (elastic Helmholtz) without the use of a conjectured boundary Korn's inequality \eqref{boundarykorn} in $\mathbb{R}^3$.
-With the case for $\mathbb{R}^2$ to be a seemingly obtainable by the same techniques, but left to future work.
+The main theoretical contribution of this work is to show methods in \cite{Esterhazy,melenk2010convergence,melenk2011wavenumber} can be extended to the case of elastodynamics (elastic Helmholtz) and establish polynomial-in-$k$ bounds without the use of a conjectured boundary Korn's inequality \eqref{boundarykorn} in $\mathbb{R}^3$.
+We finally mention the independent work \cite{ChaumontNicaise2018}, which establishes similar stability bounds (with sharper $k$-dependence but a slightly different geometric setting).